Cameron-Leech-Thomson/Cameron-Leech-Thomson.github.io/about.md

     priority: 0.7
     lastmod: 2017-11-02
     changefreq: weekly
+birthDate: 2001-02-22
 ---
 ## About Me

 <!--  <span class="image left"><img src="{{ "/images/pic04.jpg" | absolute_url }}" alt=""/></span>  -->

+{% assign currentYear = site.time | date: '%Y-%m-%d' %}
+{% assign age = currentYear | minus: page.birthDate %}

 Hi!
-I'm Cameron, I'm a {% age '2001-02-22' %} year old, 3rd year Computer Science student at The University of Sheffield.
+I'm Cameron, I'm a {{ age }} year old, 3rd year Computer Science student at The University of Sheffield.
 I've created this website as a portfolio to show the projects that I make, whether they're University work or just for my own amusement.
 This way I can have all my projects in one place for everyone to see!
 If you want to take a more in-depth look at my projects, the blog posts about them will come with a link to their GitHub repository.
 If you want to have a look over all of them, take a look at my GitHub page [here](https://github.com/Cameron-Leech-Thomson)!
 Usually, I'll post when a new project is uploaded.
 However, if I find something particularly interesting while doing a project, that topic might get its own blog post.
 I hope you enjoy!

 ### What's this Site About?